PowerShell/PowerShell-IoT/docs/remoting.md

 123.123.123.123 <ignore this extra stuff>
 ```

-You also need to have [PowerShell Core](https://github.com/powershell/powershell) installed on your device and optionally your client.
+You also need to have [PowerShell Core](https://github.com/powershell/powershell) installed on your device.

 You'll also need some SSH client. macOS and linux have it installed by default, for Windows, check out the [Win32 port of OpenSSH](https://github.com/PowerShell/Win32-OpenSSH/wiki/Install-Win32-OpenSSH).